docsforadobe/after-effects-scripting-guide/docs/layers/avlayer.md

 #### Description

-Returns true if this layer's audio will be active at the specified time.
-For this method to return true, `audioEnabled` must be true, no other layer with audio may be soloing unless this layer is soloed too, and the time must be between the `inPoint` and `outPoint` of this layer.
+Returns `true` if this layer's audio will be active at the specified time.
+For this method to return `true`, `audioEnabled` must be `true`, no other layer with audio may be soloing unless this layer is soloed too, and the time must be between the `inPoint` and `outPoint` of this layer.

 #### Parameters